 We issue guarantees to certain lenders and hotel owners, primarily to obtain long-term management contracts.
 The guarantees generally have a stated maximum amount of funding and a term of four to ten years.
 The terms of guarantees to lenders generally require us to fund if cash flows from hotel operations are inadequate to cover annual debt service or to repay the loan at the end of the term.
-The terms of the guarantees to hotel owners generally require us to fund if the hotels do not attain specified levels of operating profit.
+The terms of the guarantees to hotel owners generally require us to fund if cash flows of operating profit.
 Guarantee fundings to lenders and hotel owners are generally recoverable as loans repayable to us out of future hotel cash flows and/or proceeds from the sale of hotels.
 We also enter into project completion guarantees with certain lenders in conjunction with hotels that we or our joint venture partners are building.

-We show the maximum potential amount of future fundings for guarantees where we are the primary obligor and the carrying amount of the liability for expected future fundings at March 23, 2012 in the following table.
+We show the maximum potential amount of future fundings and the carrying amount of the liability for guarantees at June 15, 2012 for which we are the primary obligor in the following table.

-(\$ in millions) Guarantee Type Maximum Amo of Future ount or Expected Fundings
+(\$ in millions) Guarantee Type Maximum Potentia Amount of Future Fundings Liability for Guarantees

-Debt service \$ 92 \$ 9
+Debt service \$ 10 7 \$ 10

-Operating profit 104 36
+Operating profit 10 2 43

-Other 17 4
+Other 1 5 3

-Total guarantees where we are the primary obligor \$ 213 \$ 49
+Total guarantees where we are the primary obligor \$ 22 4 \$ 56

-We included our liability for expected future fundings at March 23, 2012, in our Balance Sheet as follows: \$8 million in the "Other current liabilities" and \$41 million in the "Other long-term liabilities."
+We included our liability for guarantees at June 15, 2012 for which we are the primary obligor in our Balance Sheet as follows: \$9 million in the "Other current liabilities" and \$47 million in the "Other long-term liabilities."

-Our guarantees listed in the preceding table include \$4 million of operating profit guarantees and \$23 million of debt service guarantees, all of which will not be in effect until the underlying properties open and we begin to operate the properties or certain other events occur.
+Our guarantees listed in the preceding table include \$34 million of debt service guarantees that will not be in effect until the underlying properties open and we begin to operate the properties or certain other events occur.